Table of Contents

 Start

-bundle (not the individual files contained in the bundle) and clickOK
+AVS_movie_*.inpbundle (not the individual files contained in the bundle) and clickOK.An

 In this section, we have looked at how to create a surface movie for our simulation and how to visualize it using Paraview.